MERLIN ROCKET DESIGN GUIDE

 Both Gregory designs were radical departures from established design principles.
 Each was quite unlike anything that had gone before.
 The Ghost Rider is one of the most successful designs of the seventies.

 Very stable, excellent boats for lightweights, especially in heavy weather.
 Slow to tack, so not ideal for river sailing, and perhaps reluctant to plane in marginal conditions.
 V-sectioned with less rocker forward than earlier designs.
 Beam 6'10" (2.09m), and suitable for up to 22 stone.
 There are some modified versions of this design.
 Ghost Riders won the Silver Tiller in 1972 and 1976, the Inlands in 1973 and 1976, and the Nationals at Plymouth in 1971.
 Other Championship results include 5th 1970, 6th 1971, 2nd 1972 and 6th 1973.
-Ghost Riders have often won restricted water open meetings even in light airs, and they are still a good design for the under 20 stone teams.
-Very popular in the early 70's.
+The design aged well and remained around the pace foir much longer than many of its contempories.
+Nowadays they are only really suitable for sailing off an age adjusted handicap or against boats of their peer group.
+But in that role they remain - in good condition - a very good introduction to Merlin sailing for lighter teams.
+Beware of bodged modernisation attempts.

 Round-sectioned development of the Ghost Rider with full, shallow entry, and narrow rounded transom.
 On smooth water, this design shares the characteristics of Ghost Rider but slams badly to windward against a short chop and is therefore not a good sea boat.
 A full bow is not usually associated with nose-diving tendencies, but in the case of the Echo, the extra resistance when the nose goes down apparently makes the boat difficult to control in strong winds, especially in waves.

-Keith Callaghan's designs are now only really suitable for restricted water.
+These early Keith Callaghan designs are at their best on restricted water.
 Keith's philosophy was that upwind performance was vital to get away from the start at sea and from other boats inland.
 Their reputation for needing careful handling downwind is perhaps only partially justified.

 The early designs, especially Hotspur, have a high initial stability, which can lull the inexperienced into a false sense of security on the run.
 A wave, a windshift or carelessness in bearing off can cause a death roll before the helm wakes up.
 Apart from this possibility, the early designs are quite easy to sail.